 Smoking is the leading cause of preventable death and disease in the United States, and government entities like the U.S. Centers for Disease Control and Prevention (CDC) keep smoking cessation as one of their top priorities.

-With 99 percent of all smokers starting before age 26, there’s an increased focus to curb youth smoking habits.
+With , there’s an increased focus to curb youth smoking habits.
 This included 2009 regulations from the U.S. Food and Drug Administration (FDA) that banned certain flavored cigarettes in the United States, including fruits, chocolate, and coffee.
 Menthol, however, was not among the banned flavors.

 In July 2013, after reviewing the available research on menthol cigarettes, the FDA ruled: “the weight of evidence supports the conclusion that menthol in cigarettes is not associated with an increase in disease risk to the user compared to non-menthol cigarette smokers.”

-A 2013 study from the CDC found that more than 40 percent of middle and high schoolers smoked flavored cigars or cigarettes, including menthol.
+A found that more than 40 percent of middle and high schoolers smoked flavored cigars or cigarettes, including menthol.
 Menthol and flavored cigarettes have been shown to get children to start smoking.

-Besides children and teens, menthol cigarettes have been historically marketed toward African-American and other ethnic minority smokers by, according to the CDC, using “urban culture and language” and sponsoring “hip-hop bar nights with samples of specialty menthol cigarettes.”
+Besides children and teens, menthol cigarettes have been historically marketed toward African-American and other ethnic minority smokers by, , using “urban culture and language” and sponsoring “hip-hop bar nights with samples of specialty menthol cigarettes.”

 Cancer rates in the African-American population remain higher than any other ethnic group of smokers, but trends show that more black men are quitting smoking compared to white men, according to the American Cancer Society.